 How can you use sound design?

 Sound design is the glue that holds the production together from a fundamental level.
-The way that you use it and in what ways will determine the overall success of your show.
+Sound designers like Chris Whybrow use it in what ways will determine the overall success of your show.
 In the case I’m making, how it should work is that you start with the script and develop an efficient way to deliver all of the information to your audience.
 Sound effects, music, lines of dialogue, and soundfonts are all tools that can help tell a story to a larger audience through sound alone without visuals.